tjmcmanus/LibertyLabs/development/0_SimpleDevelopment/LibertyFirstDevelopmentLab.md

         <title>Who Am I?</title>

-    b.
-Enter the following code into the <body> section:
+    1. Enter the following code into the <body> section:

         You are <%=request.getUserPrincipal().getName() %>

-    c.
-Save the file.
+    1. Save the file.

         ![](./media/image7.png)

        If something is wrong, you can import the index.jsp file for this lab found in the `{LAB_HOME}\labs\development\0_SimpleDevelopment` directory.

 1. Configure the security roles for the application.